- 1. The vagina is just one part of a women’s private parts

 "Water is sufficient for cleaning the non-hair-bearing regions," she said.

 The clitoris, which is a small pink organ that lies underneath the clitoral hood, is a powerhouse of pleasure.
-Although it extends into the vagina for about three inches, and connects with the controversial G-spot area,the clitoris is considered an "external" organ.
+Although it extends into the vagina for about 3-4 inches (9-11 cm), according to the journal Clinical Anatomy, the clitoris is considered an "external" organ.
 As researchers noted in a 2011 article in the journal Obstetrics and Gynecology, "the glans and body are visible, while the roots are hidden, therefore they are not "internal.'"